-- Measuring instrument discriminates between two or a few ordered categories e.g.:

-- Absence (0) or presence (1) of a disorder

-- Score on a single likert item

-- Number of symptoms

-- In such cases the data take the form of counts, i.e. the number of individuals within each category of response
+- Measuring instrument discriminates between two or a few ordered categories, e.g., - Absence (0) or presence (1) of a disorder - Severity of a disorder - Score on a single Likert item 'none/some/lots' - Number of symptoms (far from ideal) - In such cases the data take the form of counts, i.e. the number of individuals within each category of response

-Problems with the treating binary variables as continuous
+Problems with the treating ordinal variables as continuous

-Normality - Binary Variables are not distributed normally, obviously.
+Normality - Ordinal variables are not distributed normally, obviously.